n3wt0n/AzureWebAppSSLManager/README.md

 An example of the file structure can be found in the *[appproperties.json](../master/SampleJsonConfig/appproperties.json)* example file.

-The file needs to be saved in a blob container with name as in the constant "" of the *[Constants.cs](../master/src/WebAppSSLManager/Models/Contants.cs)* class;
+The file needs to be saved in a blob container with name as in the constant "AppPropertiesFileName" of the *[Constants.cs](../master/src/WebAppSSLManager/Models/Contants.cs)* class;

 ## Limitations
 Currently an instance of AzureWebAppSSLManager can manage Web Apps in a single subscriptiont.